GreenFlag31/dropdown-library/README.md

 If you have a long list of items or you don't want to fill it manually, you can call the `getListOfElements(dropdown: ElementRef)` method of the `DropdownService`.
 Pass as first argument the same `ElementRef` that you provided to the `TranslatedValues` object. `getListOfElements` will return an array of your items text content (string[]), so that you can iterate over and call the translation method of your translation library (here, `this.translateService.instant(value)`).
 This method should be synchronous.

-This requires an extra step, but this is by far the cleanest solution to handle an asynchronous third party library.
+Translating content requires an extra step, but this is by far the cleanest solution to handle an asynchronous third party library.

 <a id="build-in"></a>